Old East Slavic literature: Syllabic verse

 The detailed life in the monastery can be judged by the syllabic poem by Karion Istomin "About speaking from people, how monks live in the monastery":

-(Many say that the monks do, where in the monastery they idle.
-As if they are sitting like that, they do not know anything, only honor and bow to God.)

 Acrostics

 The acrostic form became very popular in Ancient Rus' poetics.
 It was also widely developed there.
 The earliest work in the genre of acrostic in ancient Russia is considered to be the Azbuchna Prayer, translated from Old Bulgarian.
-The acrostic in the Old Rus' book poetry was also known in later times.
+The acrostic in the Old East Slavic book poetry was also known in later times.
 Thus, the acrostic is found in one of the "greetings" of Karion Istomin to Tsarevich Alexey Petrovich:

 Here the acrostic is "Alexy Tsarevich live forever" (Алексий царевич вечно живи; in the fourth verse in the original, the first letter is the Slavic "xi").

-Old Rus' law, documentation
+Kievan Rus' law, documentation

-In Rus', there were a number of canonical and legal statutes and rights.
+In Kievan Rus', there were a number of canonical and legal statutes and rights.
 The special charters, judicial books, contractual, spiritual certificates and contribution certificates were common for the people and for the church.
-Most collections of ancient Rus' law are strictly divided into civil and ecclesiastical.
+Most collections of Kievan Rus' law are strictly divided into civil and ecclesiastical.
 The exception is the Merilo Pravednoye, which is both a collection of church-canonical and civil legal legal nature.

 Temporal law

-The legal basis of the Old Rus' state was the Russkaya Pravda, Lithuanian statutes and Moscow Sidebniks.
+The legal basis of the Kievan Rus' state was the Russkaya Pravda, Lithuanian statutes and Moscow Sidebniks.
 In 1649, the Sobornoye Ulozheniye was added to these written laws.

-The so-called Russkaya Pravda ("Rus' Justice") is of great importance for the study of Old Rus' Law.
+The so-called Russkaya Pravda ("Rus' Justice") is of great importance for the study of Kievan Rus' law.
 The Russkaya Pravda is a collection of legal norms of Rus', dated from various years, starting from 1016, the oldest Rus' legal code.
 The Russkaya Pravda contains the norms of criminal, compulsory, hereditary, family and procedural law.
 It is the main source for studying the legal, social and economic relations of Kievan Rus'.
 The Russkaya Pravda is similar to earlier European legal collections, such as Germanic law (the so-called Leges Barbarorum, "laws of the barbarians"), for example, the Salic law, a collection of legislative acts of the Frankish state, the oldest text of which dates back to the beginning of the 6th century.

 The short version consists of the following parts: